Asher Grodman

 Asher Chazen Grodman (born July 28, 1987) is an American actor and producer who stars in the CBS series Ghosts.

 Early life and education

 Grodman was born in New York City.
-His father, Marc Grodman, an assistant professor at Columbia University College of Physicians and Surgeons, is the founder of BioReference, a biotech company and led several biotech companies including GeneDx and Genosity.
-Grodman attended Newark Academy and graduated from Columbia University in 2010 with a degree in film and English.
+His father, Marc Grodman, an assistant professor at the Columbia University Vagelos College of Physicians and Surgeons, is the founder of BioReference, a biotech company and led several biotech companies including GeneDx and Genosity.
+Raised in Califon, New Jersey as "the one Jew in a very, very not Jewish community", Grodman attended Far Hills Country Day School and Newark Academy.
+He graduated from Columbia University in 2010 with a degree in film and English.
 He was a member of Columbia's varsity fencing team.
 Grodman also holds a MFA from the American Conservatory Theater in San Francisco.